simonmichael/hledger/doc/SPEC-lots.md

 so the lot subaccounts would not yet have their expected balances.
 Non-lot-subaccount postings (e.g. `assets:cash`) and opening transaction postings retain their assertions.

+Also, `close` excludes accounts whose balance is zero once costs are stripped (its normal non-`--show-costs` treatment), such as lot subaccounts emptied by transfers.
+Without this it would emit spurious zero postings for them, whose lot names duplicate the ids of the lots now held at the transfer destination, making the output unparseable (#2689).

 ## Processing pipeline

 Lot-related processing runs during journal finalising as a sequence of